-1. Introduction.
+1. Introduction

-There is no limit to the progress.
 Today it is possible to find the orientation of the Jewish prayer on the web site Kosher Java.
-But surprise!
-It doesn't give you the solution but it proposes you two solutions.
+It doesn't give you the answer, but it proposes two solutions for finding orientation.
 If you are in North America these two solutions are notably different.
-The one gives a direction eastward with a slight deviation to the south while the second gives a prayer direction eastward with a serious deviation to the north.
-This is the malediction of the Jewish people in its exile in accordance with the dictum of Rav and the Sages of Yavneh: "The Torah will be forgotten by Israel....they will wander to find the words of God and they won't find it, meaning that they won't find a precise and clear-cut ruling and teaching in one place איז מצאו הלכה ברורה1 ומשנה ברורה במקום אחד 2.2 And in fact in most aspects of Jewish life we find always contradictory opinions.
-Even in practical life there are often two divergent uses.
+One gives a direction eastward with a slight deviation to the south, while the second gives a prayer direction eastward with a serious deviation to the north.

-It is however surprising that in an issue, which seems more mathematical than rabbinical,3 we still have two divergent solutions.
+It is, however, surprising that in an issue which seems more mathematical than rabbinical, we still have two divergent solutions.
 It is still more surprising that there is no preference.
-The solution is left to the choice of the user.4
+The solution is left to the choice of the user.2